Chatbot UX

 • Leverage typing indicators for more than long processing periods.

-• Rendition an asynchronous backend for fast data retrieval
+• Rendition is an asynchronous backend for fast data retrieval

 • Think about response caching for frequently asked questions